CumulusNetworks/cldemo-lnv-to-evpn/README.md

 cumulus@oob-mgmt-server:~/lnv-to-evpn$
 ```

-### 3. Then we will remove the vxrd configuration from the loopback interfaces of VTEP nodes (leaf/exit).
-We want to remove the vxrd-src-ip and vxrd-svcnode-ip configuration.
+### 3. Next, remove the vxrd configuration from the loopback interfaces of VTEP nodes (leaf/exit).
+This includes removing the vxrd-src-ip and vxrd-svcnode-ip configuration.

 ```
 cumulus@oob-mgmt-server:~$ ansible vtep -a 'net del loopback lo vxrd-src-ip'